Andersonstown

-Andersonstown is a suburb of west Belfast, Northern Ireland, at the foot of the Black Mountain and Divis Mountain.
+Andersonstown, known colloquially as Andytown, is a suburb of west Belfast, Northern Ireland, at the foot of the Black Mountain and Divis Mountain.
 It contains a mixture of public and private housing and is largely a working-class area with a strong Irish nationalist and Irish Catholic tradition.
-The district is sometimes colloquially referred to as "Andytown".
-This area stretches between the Shaws Road, the Glen Road and the Andersonstown Road.
+The area stretches between the Shaws Road, the Glen Road and the Andersonstown Road.